 It takes one small step to start your next giant leap.
 We look forward to helping you apply for Marquette’s M.Ed. in STEM Teaching.
 For more information, please contact email@example.com.

-Applications are due February 15, 2023.
+Application deadline extended to May 1st, 2023.
 Applications are available via Marquette University's Graduate School.

 Applicants should have at least a 3.0 GPA in desired area of study.
 Applicants will also need to demonstrate content knowledge either by undergraduate transcripts or passing the Praxis content knowledge exam.

 A Marquette educator is: